What is an Act of Court?

 The Plaintiff can seek repayment of the Judgment Debt from the Defendant themselves, or through the Office of H.M.
 Sheriff.

 Should the Plaintiff wish to seek repayment of the Judgment Debt from the Defendant without involving H.M.
-Sheriff's Office, he can do so without any need to inform the Royal Court.
+Sheriff's Office, they can do so without any need to inform the Royal Court.

 Should the Plaintiff not wish to seek repayment themselves, or attempts to and the Defendant isn't willing to settle the Judgment Debt when approached, or payment isn't received in full from the Defendant, then the Plaintiff still has the option to bring the Act of Court in to the Office of H.M.
 Sheriff to have the Judgment Debt enforced within the prescribed period.